How to Make Your AI Content Look 100% Human

 Sound familiar?

-The result?
-Real writers are facing false positives.
-SEO teams are watching their rankings drop.
-Students are dealing with unfair plagiarism accusations.
 With platforms like Medium now flagging AI-generated content, brands face a real threat to reader trust.
 Simply prompting ChatGPT to ‘write more human’ isn’t a guaranteed solution.

-Why AI Content Gets Flagged
+Why Does AI Content Get Flagged?

-Hereâs the frustrating part: Your content may sound great to a human reader, but still fail an AI detection test.
+Hereâs the frustrating part: Your content may sound great to a human reader but still fail an AI detection test.

 Why?